Computing finite semigroups: Specific classes of semigroups

 As an \textit{aide-m\'emoire}, we will write $(U)\lambda$ or $(S)\lambda$ instead of $\Omega$.
 We also write $\rho$ to denote the analogue of $\lambda$ for left actions.
 More precisely, we suppose that $S$ has a left action on a set $(U)\rho$, the kernel of this action is $\R^U$, and there is a homomorphism $\rho: U \to (U)\rho$ of the actions of $S$ on $U$ by left multiplication and of $S$ on $(U)\rho$.

-In this section, we show how to obtain $\Omega$ and $\lambda: U\to \Omega$, as described above, and its analogue $\rho$, for several well-known classes of semigroups, such that we can compute with the action of $S$ on $(S)\lambda$ and $(S)\rho$ efficiently.
+In this section, we define the functions $\lambda: U\to (U)\lambda$ and $\rho: U \to (U)\rho$ where $U$ is any of the monoids mentioned above.
+The functions $\lambda$ and $\rho$ are defined so that if $S$ is any subsemigroup of $U$, then we can compute with the action of $S$ on $(S)\lambda$ and $(S)\rho$ efficiently.
 For such subsemigroups $S$, we also show how to obtain faithful representations of relatively small degrees of the stabilisers of $\L^U$- and $\R^U$-classes under the action of $S$.